PyConTH/www/site/pages/pycon-thailand.rst

 ---------------

 We accept a broad range of Python-related proposals, from academic reports to commercial projects and case studies.
-See Call For Proposals page for detailed information.
+See the `Call for Papers <call-for-papers>`_ page for detailed information.

-- February ?st, 2017: Call For Papers opens
-- March ?st, 2017: Call For Papers closes
+- April 20th, 2018: Deadline for submission
+- May 10th, 2018: Notification of acceptance
-- March ?st, 2017: Announcement of accepted papers
+- June 1st, 2018: Deadline for final submission of accepted papers

 Sponsors
 ========